raymondworkshop/old.myblog/_posts/2014-04-19-sort-algorithms-priority-queues.markdown

 date: 2014-04-19 19:19
 comments: true
 categories: [summary, technology, algorithms]
+abstract: "Priority Queues is a data type to find the largest M items in a stream of N items (Constrict: Not enough memory to store N items). "
 ---
-#### Introduction
+### Introduction
-Priority Queues is a data type to find the largest M items in a stream of N items (Constrict: Not enough memory to store N items).
+"Priority Queues is a data type to find the largest M items in a stream of N items (Constrict: Not enough memory to store N items). "

 #### priority-queue implementation based on the binary heap
 Using priority queues is similar to using queues and stacks